sr-tamim/smart-calculator/README.md

 - **Use your keyboard to calculate** (Backspace for `AC`, Delete for `Del` &amp; other `number` buttons)
 - **Get your last calculated answer** (Click on `ANS` button)
 - **Operate the calculator in dark or light mode**
+- **You can sync the calculator theme with your device/system theme**

 ### Visit the amazing calculator now.
 [Click here](https://sr-tamim.github.io/smart-calculator/)
 #### or visit `https://sr-tamim.github.io/smart-calculator`